Virginia, South Africa: Gas explorations

-In 2019, significant amounts of helium was found in Virginia, which is said to be the site of the world’s richest helium recorded globally.The project is South Africa’s first onshore natural gas exploration and helium liquefaction operation and is expected to boost regional economic development, create jobs, and position the area as a key hub in the global helium and LNG markets.
+In 2019, significant amounts of helium was found in Virginia, which is said to be the site of the world’s richest helium recorded globally.
+The project is South Africa’s first onshore natural gas exploration and helium liquefaction operation and is expected to boost regional economic development, create jobs, and position the area as a key hub in the global helium and LNG markets.

+Politics

+Virginia is part of the Free State constituency for elections to the National Assembly of South Africa.
+It was previously covered by the Virginia constituency for elections to the House of Assembly of South Africa.